RobSteele49/cgem-controller/README.md

 The cgemController.py program is crashing.
 I'm not sure of the interaction between cgemController and cgemInterface.

+Started debugging cgemController.py.
+In the gotCommandWithHp and having trouble with the writeString assigment.
+Not sure what I should be doing with ra and dec right now.
+Need some more debugging but as the code stands it was transimitting bytes to the spawned simulator.

 The code as written is sending one byte from the cgemInterface to the simulator.